NeoMC2/Yuki-Sora/README.md

-# Welcome to the Yuki-Sora wiki!
+# Welcome to the Yuki-Sora suit!
 Yuki-Sora is a Discordbot with a lot of features.
 Here you can see all the stuff you need to know about each module.

 # Other Yuki Reposetorys